dcalvoalonso/iotagent-node-lib/doc/expressionLanguage.md

 As it is explained in previous sections, expressions can have two return types: String or Number, being the former one the default.
 Whenever an expression is executed without error, its result will be cast to the configured type.

 On one hand, in NGSIv1 since all attributes' values are of type String, in the expression parser the expression type is set always to String and the transformation of the information coming from the SouthBound is done using replace instruction.
 Therefore, values sent to the CB will always be Strings.
-This can be seen in [execution](#execution) example.
+This can be seen in previous examples.

 On the other hand, NGSIv2 fully supports all the types described in the JSON specification (string, number, boolean, object, array and null).
 Therefore, the result of an expression must be cast to the appropriate type (the type used to define the attribute) in order to avoid inconsistencies between the type field for an attribute and the type of the value that is being sent.